-When it comes to back ports, I would define the selection on the MEG Z490 ACE as "very good" overall.
-There is not a record amount of USB interfaces here but the diversity is quite good with two standard 2.0 veterans, three at 10Gbps and two at 5Gbps for devices like external SSD for example.
-The MEG Z490 ACE contains two wired network controllers - one at 1Gbps speed on a controller Intel i219V and one speed 2.5Gbps on Realtek 8125B controller.
+When it comes to rear ports, I would define the selection on the MEG Z490 ACE as "very good" overall.
+There is no record amount of USB interfaces here but the diversity is quite good with two in the old 2.0 standard, three at 10Gbps and two at 5Gbps for devices like an external SSD for example.
+The MEG Z490 ACE contains two wired network controllers - one at 1Gbps per controller Intel i219V and one speed 2.5Gbps on Realtek 8125B controller.

 This back panel also contains reset and bios burning buttons, antenna connection for advanced Wifi 6 usage, and analog sound ports that come from the built-in Realtek ALC1220 sound card.
 Like many other motherboards, here too, cold bios can be burned using an on-disk disk at the interface marked with the gold ring.
 Burning bios requires no CPU or memory on the motherboard at all.
 I should also note that the panel also includes air inlet for the fan installed on top Cooling CPU voltage regulators.

 The MEG Z490 ACE is Motherboard Which is obviously built for overclocking, and also includes appropriate tools for the job.
 At the bottom right is an LCD monitor that drives various codes when the system is up for fault detection, as well as the power buttons, boot, and even a switch that turns off or on all the LEDs on the motherboard.
 Please turn off such a switch at all Motherboard That contains RGB bulbs?